-Welcome to the fifth week of the one room challenge!
+I am creating this primary bathroom space as part of the one room challenge.
 And thanks again to Linda Weinstein of ORC and Better Homes and Gardens, media sponsor!
 AND all of the incredible sponsors of this event.

 Color and Pattern

 This week, I'd like to talk about pulling together color and pattern in our primary bathroom.
 There's two main colors in this room... three if you include ivory.
 I have pink tile arches over the vanity and orange and ivory patterned tile in the shower.